 The Digital Audio Recording and Production Studio, located immediately adjacent to campus in downtown Blacksburg, is a state-of-the-art facility for the Music Technology program.
 It is a 3,500 square-foot multi-room facility with nine acoustically isolated rooms of varying characteristics and a 1988 Yamaha CF III concert grand piano.
-The main control room and classroom is designed to support instruction, multitrack recording, editing, and mixing, surround sound production, sound design, video editing, and audio for post, and additional production rooms are available for overflow, multimedia/game development, and DVD production capabilities.
+The primary control room and classroom is designed to support instruction, multitrack recording, editing, and mixing, surround sound production, sound design, video editing, and audio for post, and additional production rooms are available for overflow, multimedia/game development, and DVD production capabilities.

-The facility employs high-quality microphones, including a variety of large and small diaphragm condensers, tube and ribbon microphones from manufacturers such as AKG, Neumann, Earthworks, Soundfield, Royer, Peluso Labs, Shure, and Sennheiser.
-Our microphones are complimented by world-class microphone preamplifiers, high-resolution custom A/D converters, a fully-automated Sony DMX-R100 digital mixing console, and both native and hardware-based digital audio workstations such as Pro Tools, Logic Pro, Sonic Studio Soundblade, Sonic Studio HD, Sound Particles, Final Cut Pro, and Davinci Resolve.
+The facility employs high-quality microphones, including a variety of large and small diaphragm condenser, tube, and ribbon microphones from manufacturers such as DPA, Neumann, AKG, Earthworks, Soundfield, Royer, Peluso Labs, Shure, Audix, and Sennheiser.
+Our microphones are complimented by world-class Metric Halo ULN-8 microphone preamplifiers and A/D converters, a fully-automated Sony digital mixing console, and variety of digital audio and video applications such as Pro Tools, Logic Pro, Sonic Studio Soundblade, Sonic Studio HD, Sound Particles, Final Cut Pro, and Davinci Resolve.

-Remote location recording capabilities include 48-channel multitrack recording, Sony and Canon HD cameras with a selection of lenses, Shogun and Sound Devices recording sytems, and two Soundfield B-Format and ambisonics recording systems for capturing three-dimensional, fully immersive acoustical events for production into traditional stereo, multichannel, and periphonic audio.
+Remote location recording capabilities include 48-channel multitrack recording, Canon and Sony cameras with a selection of lenses, Shogun and Sound Devices recording sytems, and two Soundfield B-Format and ambisonics recording systems for capturing three-dimensional, fully immersive acoustical events for reproduction into traditional stereo, multichannel, periphonic, and immersive audio environments.